huserben/scrum-kata/questions/not_enough_details_for_a_daily_scrum.md

 ---
 The Scrum Guide states: "The Sprint Backlog […] should have enough detail that they can inspect their progress in the Daily Scrum."

-What if the Sprint Backlog does not have enough details which hinders inspection during the Daily Scrum?
+What if the Sprint Backlog lacks enough details, hindering inspection during the Daily Scrum?
 What should the team do then?